 Which do you prefer?
 The stories or the poetry?
 Hmm.
 You know, they’re almost worlds apart.
 The short stories I write are a chance to transform into someone else, whether it’s the average person getting lucky in love or a mythical creature.
 To do it well, I have to put myself into their shoes.
 The poetry is more…well…me.
 It’s an outpouring of whatever emotion I’m feeling at that moment.

 I have to ask this.
 Where do you get your inspiration?
 From my life, mostly.
 Obviously my works are fiction though.
 I’d hate to have people thinking I’m running around with delusions of being a vampire.
 I often have to rely on a vivid imagination, but there’s still a tiny grain of reality in there.
 For example, Feeding Time came about as a result of my frustration with people, and I use the term loosely, who victimize others.
 Wouldn’t it be fun if these monsters ran into something much worse than themselves?
 I will admit that there’s a little bit of me in most of my main characters.
-How much depends on the story itself.
+How much depends on the story-line.

 Erotica?
 I may faint…oh, I didn’t say anything.
-Um, are there any contemporary writers who have inspired you?
+Um, are there any writers who have inspired you?
 Definitely.
 While I will admit to not being a fan of her more recent works, I love Patricia Cornwell’s first few books in her Kay Scarpetta series.
 I admire Caleb Carr’s writing style, and I have to say that Radclyffe has been a huge influence.
 Anyone who can make a scene come alive in front of me has my utmost admiration.
 In fact, her website was my introduction to lesbian fiction, and I still say that Love’s Melody Lost is a masterpiece.

 Alright, we’re almost done (damn it).
-Last question.
+Last Question.
 If you had to choose, what would you say are the words you live by?
 Be true to yourself.
 Sometimes that’s hard to do but always listen to the little voice in the back of your head that says “This is who I am.
 I am happy with myself and that’s something worth fighting for”.